 What is its development history?

 Building on the ring technology used to develop the monthly dapivirine ring, IPM began developing the dapivirine-contraceptive ring in 2011 under a grant from the U.S. Agency for International Development through the President’s Emergency Plan for AIDS Relief.
-Early prototypes of a two-month multipurpose ring were developed in collaboration with Particle Sciences and Queens University Belfast.
-In 2014, after evaluating multiple materials and formulations, IPM and Queens University Belfast targeted a three-month silicone matrix ring.
+Early prototypes of a two-month dual-purpose ring were developed in collaboration with Particle Sciences and Queens University Belfast.
+In 2014, after evaluating multiple materials and formulations, IPM and Queens University Belfast targeted a three-month dual-purpose ring.

 What is its clinical history?